ArenKDesai/ArenWebsite/hugo-arendesai.com/content/_index.md

 <newline></newline>

 <p><strong>Hello!</strong> I'm a data scientist!
-I've mostly done machine learning, energy supply analysis, and some robotics.
+I've mostly done machine learning, energy supply analysis, and some graphics and robotics.
 I have a Bachelor's Degree in Computer Science and Data Science from the University of Wisconsin - Madison.
 Right now, I'm employed as an Energy Supply and Trading Intern at Madison Gas & Electric. </p>

+I like leaving the details in the code --- more specifically, the GitHub repositories.
+Still, you can find some basic explanations of my projects in the links(?) below.

 ## Table of Contents